Astrojigs/Word-based-text-generation/report.md

 ```

 'AI to play quake 3 arena capute the flag which are searching for a hotel to book cancerous mutations in non unique parts of the genome throughput manner if they find an stimulate the world all the global scale and some will develop human non image privacy in the traditional learning they was emitting the world have them on a cancer i e by asking alexa to play the name of'

+**Although these "new Ideas" are fun to read, the model has read through the files and is now able to generate new ideas ('GOAL') with less grammatical errors.
+**